domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 let bob = Person("Bob", 14)
 ```

-Hopefully, this example clarified function constructors a bit.
-As we can see, there is nothing magical about them.
-All they do is create an object, add properties to that object, and then return that object.
+Hopefully, this example clarified constructor functions a bit.
+As we can see, all they do is create an object, add properties to that object, and then return that object.

-There is one last thing we need to discuss, and that is: What happens if we call a function constructor without the `new` keyword?
+There is one last thing we need to discuss, and that is: What happens if we call a constructor function without the `new` keyword?

 ## What Happens If I Don't include the New Keyword?

-If you call a function constructor without the `new` keyword then two different things can happen depending on if the Javascript mode is on strict or sloppy.
+If you call a constructor function without the `new` keyword then two different things can happen depending on if the Javascript mode is on strict or sloppy.

 If **strict mode** is on , then the value of `this` will be undefined.
 So, that means the following code will result in an error: